Parameter estimation of hairy Kerr black holes from its shadow and constraints from M87*: Introduction

-Observations of the shadow of supermassive black holes M87* allow us to study the properties of black holes and the nature of strong-field gravity.
-In principle, one can use black hole shadow observations to place constraints on the hairy Kerr black hole, which can also be a solution to modified gravity theories that do not admit the Kerr solution.
-We here investigate, whether black hole shadow observations can constrain hairy Kerr black holes \cite{Ovalle:2021PRD}, which has additional deviation parameters $\alpha$ and primary hair $l_0$, from the Kerr black hole.
-Furthermore, we investigate the horizons, ergoregions and shadow cast by the hairy Kerr black holes \cite{Ovalle:2021PRD}.
-We obtain the null geodesics equations of motions in the first-order differential form using the Hamilton-Jacobi approach, and the analytical expressions for the photon region are also determined.
-An investigation of the deviation parameters' effects shows that the hairy Kerr black holes cast smaller and more distorted shadows than those for the Kerr black holes.
-In turn, we use shadow observables to characterize the shadows' size and shape and estimate the black hole parameters $a$ and $l_0$.
-The M87* black hole shadow results, inferred from the recent Event Horizon Telescope (EHT) collaborations observations, are further used to constrain the parameters $a$ and $l_{0}$.
+Observations of the shadow of supermassive black holes M87* allow us to study the properties of black holes and the nature of strong-field gravity \citep{Akiyama:2019cqa,Akiyama:2019bqs,Akiyama:2019eap}.
+In principle, one can use black hole shadow observations to place constraints on the hairy Kerr black hole, which can also be a solution to MoG that do not admit the Kerr solution.
+We here investigate, whether black hole shadow observations can constrain hairy Kerr black holes \citep{Contreras:2021yxe}, which has additional deviation parameter $\alpha$ and primary hair $l_0$ from the Kerr black hole.
+Furthermore, we investigate the horizons, ergoregions and shadow cast by the hairy Kerr black holes \citep{Contreras:2021yxe}.
+Furthermore, we obtain the null geodesic equations of motions in the first-order differential form using the Hamilton-Jacobi approach, and the analytical expressions for the photon region are thus determined.
+An investigation of the deviation parameters' effects shows that the hairy Kerr black holes cast smaller and more distorted shadows than the Kerr black hole.
+We use shadow observables to characterize the shadow's shape, size and distortion, and estimate the black hole parameters $a$ and $l_0$ thereof.
+The scenario in this paper is that we consider M87* as hairy Kerr black holes, and use the results of the \textit{EHT} observations to constrain the parameters of hairy Kerr black holes.

-The hairy Kerr black hole that we are interested in, is obtained using the gravitational decoupling approach \cite{Ovalle:2021PRD}.
-It has a source satisfying the strong energy condition (SEC) and gives an extended Kerr metric which was termed as Kerr black holes with primary hair by Contreras \textit{et. al.} \cite{Ovalle:2021PRD}.
-Hairy black holes are termed as stationary black hole solution with new global charges, which are not associated with Gauss law \cite{Herdeiro:2015waa}, e.g., black holes with scalar hair \cite{Herdeiro:2014goa,yaun:2021}, or proca hair \cite{Herdeiro:2016tmi}.
-See Ref. \cite{Herdeiro:2015waa} for a recent review on black holes with hair due to global charge.
+The hairy Kerr black hole that we are interested in, is obtained using the gravitational decoupling (GD) approach \citep{Contreras:2021yxe}.
+It has a source satisfying the strong energy condition (SEC) and gives an extended Kerr metric which was termed as Kerr black holes with primary hair by Contreras \textit{et. al.} \citep{Contreras:2021yxe}.
+Hairy black holes are termed as stationary black hole solution with new global charges, which are not associated with Gauss law \citep{Herdeiro:2015waa}, e.g., black holes with scalar hair \citep{Herdeiro:2014goa,Gao:2021luq}, or proca hair \citep{Herdeiro:2016tmi}.
+See Ref. \citep{Herdeiro:2015waa} for a recent review on black holes with hair due to global charge.